Bad communication affects your entire marriage.

 This game is an easy way to learn more about your partner, without pressure or focusing only on the hard stuff.

-All you need is a list of twenty questions – of course those questions can be anything you would like!
+All you need is a list of twenty questions – of course, those questions can be anything you would like!
 Why not try some of the following suggestions:

 - What’s your favorite of all the dates we’ve been on together?

-- When do you feel the most confident?
+- When do you feel more confident?